psamuels00/artwork/README.md

 ## TODO

 ### High priority
-- can still select link on page to same page on mobile
 - on mobile, margins too big on portfolio and/or project page
 - add image pages for projects
 - upload everything and deploy to Github Pages